 If you’re dieting, you may want to think about taking 2 weeks out; it could help you to lose the pounds and keep them off.
 This is the conclusion of a new study, which found that continuous dieting may actually hinder weight loss.

-Study leader Nuala Byrne, a professor in the School of Health Sciences at the University of Tasmania in Australia, and colleagues recently reported their findings in the International Journal of Obesity.
+Study leader Nuala Byrne, a professor in the School of Health Sciences at the University of Tasmania in Australia, and colleagues recently reported their

 It is estimated that every year, around 45 million people in the United States go on a diet, primarily with the aim of losing weight.